 Can you guess the year Apple released its second-generation iPod?

-The Sanyo SCP-5300 became the first cell phone in the U.S. to have a built-in camera.
+How about when the Sanyo SCP-5300 became the first cell phone in the U.S. to have a built-in camera?

-Halle Berry became the first African American to win the Academy Award for Best Actress.
+Or when Halle Berry became the first African American to win the Academy Award for Best Actress?

 The year is 2002.

 And if your concerned your website stinks to high heaven of 2002, take a look at the five warning signs below.
 If your website has any of them, pee-yew!
 You’ve got work to do.